OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 This section describes the configuration properties for :ref:`rtps-disc`.

-To configure RTPS discovery, it's helpful to understand that it is composed of 2 distinct protocols:
+To configure RTPS discovery, it's helpful to understand that it is composed of two distinct protocols:

 .. _spdp: